LucaScheller/VFX-UsdSurvivalGuide/docs/src/dcc/houdini/hda/overview.md

 This page will focus on the most important performance related aspects of LOP HDAs, we will be referencing some of the points mentioned in the [performance optimizations](./performance/overview.md) section with a more practical view.

+You can find all the .hip files of our shown examples in our [USD Survival Guide - GitHub Repo](https://github.com/LucaScheller/VFX-UsdSurvivalGuide/tree/main/files/dcc/houdini).

 # Table of contents
 1. [Overview](#overview)
 1. [HDA Template Setup](#hdaTemplate)